szynl/szynl/README.md

 - I'm Serena, a prepenultimate computer science student at the University of Sydney.
 I love music, marine biology and all things mathematical!

 - Although I only started programming in February, I've already developed a pretty solid understanding of Python and R for data science.
-I've also managed to dabble in a bit of C++ for game development during this time and I'm currently learning Java.
+I'm primarily learning Java at the moment but have also worked with C++ for game development.

 - You can contact me at <a href="mailto:serenazhuoyanli@protonmail.com">serenazhuoyanli@protonmail.com or come say hi to me on Discord.
 I'm always looking to contribute to various projects and collaborate with others!